Lundalogik/LimeBootstrapAppStore/infotile/README.md

 </div>
 ```

+Create a VBA module called "InfoTile" and add the VBA from the folder "install/InfoTile"

 ##Setup
 The app takes a config with the following parameters
 *	className - name of the class where your favourite filter lives, example "todo" or "company"